 I almost wrote about this simple quick and easy carrot, spinach, and rice stew from Mark Bittman for last Friday’s 38 Power foods group on spinach, but opted instead for a crustless spinach and feta quiche, (which was also easy and delicious.)

-To be honest, this simple carrot, spinach and rice stew was a complete surprise – easy and deliciously satisfying – with just 5 ingredients (unless you count salt and pepper) that you simmer together till thick and mushy.
-The recipe is from Mark Bittman’s Quick and Easy Recipes from the New York Times: Featuring 350 recipes from the author of HOW TO COOK EVERYTHING and THE BEST RECIPES IN THE WORLD, a wonderful cookbook my sister picked up at Goodwill for $1.50 and I quickly absconded.
+To be honest, this simple carrot, spinach and rice stew was a complete surprise – easy and deliciously satisfying – with just 5 ingredients that you simmer together till thick and mushy.
+The recipe is from Mark Bittman’s Quick and Easy Recipes from the New York Times, a wonderful cookbook my sister picked up at Goodwill for $1.50 and I quickly absconded with the last time I visited her.

 In his headnote, Mark describes this as a “stew of carrots, spinach, and rice you cook to death.”
 I feel like the long cooking gives this thick stew the consistency of porridge.
 (In my opinion, a good thing.)